siegeon/magic.lambda.crypto/README.md

 to somehow crack the AES encryption, and/or somehow retrieve the private RSA key the AES package's encryption key was encrypted with.

-## Cryptography concerns

-Even assuming you can 100% perfectly communicate in privacy today, your privacy is only as good as a malicious agent's ability to brute force prime numbers in the case of RSA, and similar techniques with Elliptic Curve.
-This means that even though you create an extremely strong key pair according to today's standard - Due to Moore's law, some 5-10 years down the road, the NSA and the CIA will probably be able to reproduce your private key, using nothing but your public key as input.
-And some 10-20 years later, some kid with a pocket calculator, will also probably be able to do the same.
-Since agencies such as the FSB, NSA and the MI6 also happens to vacum clean the internet, for everything transmitted through your ISP, this implies that 5-10 years from now, they'll be able to read your communication, and figure out what you were talking about some 5-10 years ago.

-Also, as quantum computing becomes practical to implement, today's cryptography based upon _"hard problems"_, will effectively prove useless towards a serious quantum computer's ability to perform multiple math operations simultaneously, allowing a malicious agent to reproduce your private key in milliseconds, almost regardless of its strength.
-So far, we don't know about such quantum computers, but it is assumed they will become available in the not too distant future for organisations with very deep pockets.

-This implies that privacy is like fruit and vegetables; It rots over time.
-If you can live with this, you can eliminate most of its concerns, by making sure you periodically create stronger and stronger keypairs, with higher and higher bit strength.
-However, in the case quantum computing should somehow be practical, even such strategies are futile for traditional cryptography, such as EC and RSA.
-If these are no concerns for you, you can still use cryptography to have a _"practical form of privacy"_ in your communication, but have this in mind as you start using cryptography, since there are no certainties when it comes to this subject.
-And of course, even if you had access to 100% perfect privacy in your communication with others, you still need to trust the ones you're communicating with to not tell others about what you are communicating to them ...

-### Torture based decryption

-In addition to the above concerns, any shmuck with a baseball bat could probably _"decrypt"_ your private communication, by simply coercing and torturing the other party to spill the beans.
-Inevitably, at some point, everybody breaks.
-Although there exist ways to counter this too, by for instance start lying immediately once the torture begins, and/or pretend to be insane - At which point as the torture victim breaks, he's lied so much, and acted so crazy, that it becomes impossible for the torturer to believe anything that his victim says - This is probably the simplest way of _"decryption"_ that exists, and is easily within the means of any gorilla having enough IQ to open a door.

-Hence, there is no true privacy, only shades of privacy.
-This is true regardless of how strong encryption you are using.
-Hence ...

-> The only true privacy that exists, is never telling anybody anything!

-With the above disclaimer set aside, I guarantee you that I have done *everything* I can to make sure the cryptography slots in Magic and this library is as strong and secure as I am able to.

 ## Reference documentation

 This project provides the following slots.